 The CAPRISA team is now designing two studies to follow the 004 trial participants to answer key operational research questions that would help design future implementation programs should tenofovir gel get licensed.
 In October, the FDA indicated that it would consider both CAPRISA 004 and VOICE as pivotal trials despite the different dosing strategies.
 (The NIH-funded VOICE trial is currently evaluating the same 1% tenofovir vaginal gel used in CAPRISA 004 but inserted once daily, rather than before and after sex as in the 004 regimen.
 VOICE is also testing the effectiveness of two forms of oral pre-exposure prophylaxis (PrEP) to reduce the risk of HIV infection.)
 The FDA also indicated that it would want to see additional safety data, including in younger women and post-menopausal women.

-• Follow-on African Consortium of Tenofovir Studies (FACTS consortium) 001 trial in South Africa would test the same dosing strategy as CAPRISA 004 in women from a variety of settings, include sexually active 16- and 17-year-olds, and it would gather more information on 1% tenofovir gel as a tool for HSV-2 prevention.
+In addition, there is ongoing discussion about two additional effectiveness trials of 1% tenofovir gel, which are currently being designed, but not yet approved or funded, including:- Follow-on African Consortium of Tenofovir Studies (FACTS consortium) 001 trial in South Africa would test the same dosing strategy as CAPRISA 004 in women from a variety of settings, include sexually active 16- and 17-year-olds, and it would gather more information on 1% tenofovir gel as a tool for HSV-2 prevention.

-• The UK MRC's Microbicide Development Programme (MDP) 302 study would be conducted in other African countries and would compare two different dosing strategies - the CAPRISA 004 dosing regimen and use of a single coitally dependent dose.
+- The UK MRC's Microbicide Development Programme (MDP) 302 study would be conducted in other African countries and would compare two different dosing strategies - the CAPRISA 004 dosing regimen and use of a single coitally dependent dose.

 17) What is treatment as prevention?
 Is it related to PrEP?